 Liquidity risk is the risk that the Company will encounter difficulty meeting obligations associated with financial liabilities.
 The Company manages its liquidity risk by forecasting cash flows from operations and anticipated financing and investing activities.
-Accounts payable and accrued liabilities of \$135,640 (December 31, 2016: \$76,513) are due in the fourth quarter of 2017.
-At September30, 2017, the Company had cash and cash equivalents, and accounts receivable of \$955,658and \$13,580, respectively, which is sufficient to satisfy the expected requirements for the next twelve months.
+Accounts payable and accrued liabilities of \$58,047 (December 31, 2016: \$76,513) are due in the first quarter of 2018.
+At December 31, 2017, the Company had cash and cash equivalents, and accounts receivable of \$480,597 and \$7,040, respectively, which is sufficient to satisfy the expected requirements for the first quarter of 2018.